Immuno-Oncology Service Delivery: Capacity Management

 • How to implement wide and standardised training to improve competency across the board

-• Engaging and upskilling your MDT: managing increased complexity
+• Engaging and upskilling your MDT: ensuring managing increased complexity

 Service expansion